-33. The Amending Law adds a new para.
+- 23. To this Article of two numbered paragraphs, the Amending Law adds a new para.
 3, stating that the Defender's decisions do not constitute administrative acts and are not subject to appeal.
-This may be seen as a useful clarification for the sake of good order.

-34. The unamended para.
-1 of this Article appropriately provides that "the Defender shall be independent in executing his/her power and shall be guided only by the Constitution and the Laws of the Republic of Armenia, as well as recognised norms and principles of International Law". - The paragraph further contains a second sentence stating that the Defender "shall not be subordinated to any state or local self-governing official".
-This may perhaps be useful as a clarification for the sake of good order in a first Law on the Defender, but should in fact not be necessary.

-35. The unamended para.
+This may be seen as a useful clarification for the sake of good order. - 24.
+The unamended para.
+1 of this Article appropriately provides that "the Defender shall be independent in executing his/her power and shall be guided only by the Constitution and the Laws of the Republic of Armenia, as well as recognised norms and principles of International Law".
+The paragraph further contains a second sentence stating that the Defender "shall not be subordinated to any state or local self-governing official".
+This may perhaps be useful as a clarification for the sake of good order in a first Law on the Defender, but should in fact not be necessary. - 25.
+The unamended para.
 2 appropriately provides that the Defender shall not be obligated to clarify/disclose the nature of a complaint or document in his possession.
-A second sentence addresses the question of to what extent he/she may approve of making them accessible for examination, but the text as presented in English version is very unclear.
+A second sentence addresses the question of to what extent he/she may approve of making them accessible for examination, but the text as presented in English version is unclear.